Richafan21/Daily-Devop-Notes/Day-8.md

 ## SCP

 SCP stands for secure copy.
-This is a powerful tool for transferring files and directoriessecurely over SSH.
+This is a powerful tool for transferring files and directories securely over SSH.
 Acts like `cp` in Linux.

 ### Copying a file using SCP.